KaveriVisavadiya/projects/VGG_BinaryClassification/README.md

-This folder contains files that compare the performance on a binary classification task of the following models:
+This folder contains Python files that compare the following CNN models on a binary image classification task:

 1. VGG (1 block)
 2. VGG (3 blocks)